The test runner script is used to compile MongooseIM and run tests.

 make quicktest PREPARE=

 big_tests/Makefile to see how it works.

-When working on a feature or a bug fix often you modify the code and check if it works as expected.
+When working on a feature or a bug fix you often modify the code and check if it works as expected.

-recompil the code for specific node.
+fed*) recompile the code for a specific node.

-Let's say you need to update the code on
+For example, to update the code on

-mim1 node, all you have to do is:
+mim1 node all you have to do is:

 ./rebar3 as mim1 compile